Prof.

 Maximize the information obtained from each sample and untangle the complexities of fibril growth.
 By combining full spectrum readouts with light scattering and exercising complete control over sample conditions, you can easily set up your next amyloid experiment.

-Why did you invest in a Labbot?
+Why Did You Invest in a Labbot?

 When I started my lab at DTU, I needed to outfit a whole biophysics lab on a limited budget.
 Labbot (still called Probe Drum back then) seemed like an excellent deal in terms of value for money.